05-Jagritii/MovieUI-Clone/README.md

-# Netflix Clone
+# Streaming UI Clone

-A front-end Netflix homepage clone built using **HTML** and **CSS** only.
-This project recreates the look and feel of Netflix's landing page, featuring a hero section, trending content display with hover effects, and a styled footer—all without any JavaScript or frameworks.
+A front-end homepage clone built using **HTML** and **CSS** only.
+This project recreates the look and feel of a popular Streaming platform's landing page, featuring a hero section, trending content display with hover effects, and a styled footer—all without any JavaScript or frameworks.

 ##  Features